RishiHazra/LLM-SAT/README.md

     2b.
 To use an already existing one just copy paste it in the `/data/` folder

 3. (Optional) Run `data_loader.py` passing the path to your dataset to obtain a brief analysis of your dataset

+## Getting Started (LLMs)

+1. Run `/setup.sh` and `pip install -r requirements.txt`
+2. We provide the datasets we used for the submission.
+    - The file `dataset.pkl` contains all the formulas with integer alpha values.
+    - The file `dataset_float_alpha.pkl` contains all the formulas with float alpha values.
+3. The file `main.py` is used to run the experiments with GPT, LLama, and Mixtral.